-Note 31.
+Note 32.
 Contingencies

-There were no contingent liabilities or contingent assets at the date of this report to affect the financial statements.
+There were no contingent liabilities or contingent assets at the date of this report.

-Note 32.
+Note 33.
 Events after the reporting period

-No matter or circumstance has arisen since 30 June 2022 that has significantly affected, or may significantly affect the company's operations, the results of those operations, or the company's state of affairs in future financial years.
+No matter or circumstance has arisen since 30 June 2023 that has significantly affected, or may significantly affect the company's operations, the results of those operations, or the company's state of affairs in future financial years.